 Neighborhoods that receive NYC organics collection should set out leaves with their regularly scheduled organics collection; they will not receive separate leaf collection.

 Buildings with NYC organics collection can place leaves and yard waste in their brown organics bin, in paper lawn & leaf bags, or in open, unlined containers.

 Leaf Setout Guidelines

 - - Collect leaves in paper lawn & leaf bags or in open unlined containers.

-- - Set out leaves for collection at the curb after 4pm the night before your scheduled collection.
+- - Set out leaves for collection at the curb after 4pm on the dates indicated above.